MikuVocaloid01/h3vr_variousvaultvictor/README.md

 I've always lamented getting any of the parts from the modular gun mods because they're basically unusable in RDR.

 This character is an attempt to solve that issue.

+## Download

+You can find releases on GitHub or on Thunderstore. (when it gets released there)

+Alternatively, you can build your own [Deli](https://github.com/Deli-Collective/Deli) file from the `master` branch.

 ## Changes